Highland Aikido

 Welcome to Highland Aikido

 Aikido is a martial art founded by Morihei Ueshiba also known as O'Sensei, in Japan in the mid-1920's.
-It has elements of Jujitsu and Judo.

 Aikido translated means the way of harmony.

 We learn to blend with, rather than go against, the force of an attack.
 The idea is to forget the self, and follow the opponent's movement.
-In this way, the opponent is defeated by blending with and using his energy.

 Benefits of Aikido Training